deepak-sekarbabu/management-service/README.md

 ## License

-## Restricted Usage License

-This repository is protected by a Restricted Usage License.
-No part of the content within this repository may be used, reproduced, distributed, or modified in any form without prior written permission from the owner.
+This project is licensed under the BSD 3-Clause License.
+See the [LICENSE](LICENSE) file for details.

+---

-For inquiries regarding the use of this repository or its contents, please contact [Deepak Sekarbabu/deepakinmail@gmail.com].
+For inquiries or permission to use this repository, contact Deepak Sekarbabu at [deepakinmail@gmail.com](mailto:deepakinmail@gmail.com).

-Unauthorized use of this repository or its contents may result in legal action.

-Thank you for respecting the terms of this license.